 Known as the people’s princess, Lady Diana Spencer holds a special place in many people’s hearts, and even 20 years after her tragic death, her iconic fashion sense continues to captivate audiences around the world.
 As much as she was known for her philanthropy and kindness, Diana was also known for what she wore.
 Photographed wherever she went, the Princess of Wales was one of the most influential style icons of her time.

 Her classic tailored suits and ruffled pussy-bow blouses worn in her younger years evolved into embellished gowns and body-con velvet, as we watched her transformation from “Shy Di” (nicknamed by the press) to the sleek and confident woman that was adored by all.
-From her iconic sapphire engagement ring that is one of the most recognized in the world, to her love for chokers - we take a look at Diana’s best jewelry moments.
+From her iconic sapphire engagement ring that is one of the most recognised in the world, to her love for chokers - we take a look at Diana’s best jewellery moments.

 Her iconic engagement ring

-By far the most recognized engagement ring in the world, Lady Diana Spencer chose her ring from a selection presented by Garrard Jewelers when Prince Charles proposed in 1981.
+By far the most recognised engagement ring in the world, Lady Diana Spencer chose her ring from a selection presented by Garrard Jewelers when Prince Charles proposed in 1981.
 The striking 12-carat Ceylon sapphire ring surrounded by diamonds was, at the time, a rather unusual choice for a future princess.
 It wasn’t custom-made nor was it particularly unique.
-In fact, it was featured in Garrard’s jewelry collection and available for anyone to buy, but it was the one Diana fell in love with.
+In fact, it was featured in Garrard’s jewellery collection and available for anyone to buy, but it was the one Diana fell in love with.
 Prince William gave the ring to Catherine Middleton when he proposed in 2010 and said it was his way of making sure his mother didn't miss out on his wedding day.

 Her favourite tiara

-The Cambridge Lover’s Knot Tiara was famously a favorite of Princess Diana.
+The Cambridge Lover’s Knot Tiara was famously a favourite of Princess Diana.
 After receiving it as a wedding gift, the princess wore the pearl and diamond tiara to a multitude of events over the years.
 In 1983, she wore the tiara and matching diamond earrings to a banquet in Auckland, looking particularly demure.
 Years later, in 1989, Diana paired the tiara with her iconic Elvis dress by London-based couturière Catherine Walker during a tour of Hong Kong.
 The striking contrast between the two photos shows how much her style evolved - from reserved, romantic outfits to bold, elegant fashion statements.

 A trip to the Royal Albert Hall to see Swan Lake turned out to be Diana’s last official engagement.
 The rather lavish diamond and pearl necklace she wore to the performance was made by Garrard, with input from Diana on the design.
 Garrard went on to make matching earrings for the necklace but they were never worn by Diana.